Tue, 17 Oct 2017

 20. Where a local planning authority is the appropriate decision-taker (at least in the first instance), it is to it that applications for associated development must be made.

-21. This gives rise to a ‘chicken & egg’ dilemma: should I wait for the DNS consent before applying for those other consents for associated development?
+21. This gives rise to a ‘chicken and egg’ dilemma: should I wait for the DNS consent before applying for those other consents for associated development?
 How that dilemma is resolved will be dependent on a number of factors:

 a.
 The budget – what is the developer prepared to ‘risk’ in potentially ‘wasted’ expenditure?